Gaelleroy/iris-rwe-pipeline/infra/README.md

   --event-pattern "{\"source\":[\"aws.s3\"],\"detail-type\":[\"Object Created\"],\"detail\":{\"bucket\":{\"name\":[\"$BUCKET\"]},\"object\":{\"key\":[{\"prefix\":\"raw/\"}]}}}"
 ```

-Note the EventBridge path passes only bucket and key — it does not carry
+Note the EventBridge path passes only bucket and key, it does not carry
 `cohort_sql` or `config_s3_uri`.
 Wiring it up properly needs either a small
 input transformer or for the state machine to render the SQL itself.
 That is
 left undone rather than half-done.